-Coppersmith has your animal's health and safety in mind.We are proud to be partnered with UA and their PetSafe Program.
+Coppersmith has your animal's health and safety in mind.We are proud to be partnered with AA, KLM/AF, and the UA Petsafe Program.

 Special notice for the importation of unvaccinated dogs: